The Black Lillies: Background

 In early 2010, the Lillies announced that they were beginning work on a new album.
 The project was entirely fan-funded via sponsorship packages sold through the band website.
 The final funds needed were raised through a house concert that drew more than 300 people.
 The national radio release of the album 100 Miles Of Wreckage was on April 4, 2011.
 100 Miles of Wreckage gained national attention and peaked at No. 11 on the Americana radio charts.
 David McClister selected the album's first track, "Two Hearts Down," as his project.
 The video was filmed in June 2011 in Nashville.
 The video made its world premiere on CMT in October 2011 and immediately became a viewer favorite, spending multiple weeks in the "CMT Pure 12 Pack Countdown" including several weeks in the number 2 spot.
 It was a contender for the top 30 videos of the year on CMT.
 Additionally, the video aired on networks worldwide including international MTV and VH-1 affiliates, TCN, and PBC.

 Additionally, the band was selected to perform at the Country Music Association's Festival & Fan Fair that year.
 The Black Lillies made their debut performance on the Grand Ole Opry on June 17, 2011.
 The band was the first independent artist from the Knoxville area to be featured on the Grand Ole Opry, and made history again by being invited back multiple times, appearing five times in just four months.
 They have since appeared on the show more than 35 times, a record for an independent act.

 The Black Lillies' third album, Runaway Freeway Blues, was released in March 2013 to widespread critical acclaim.
-That album debuted at #21 on the Billboard Heatseekers chart and #43 on the Billboard Top 200 Country chart.
-It spent more than five months in the Americana Music Association's top five, ending the year as the #18 album of the year overall, based on radio airplay.
+It debuted at No. 21 on the Billboard Heatseekers chart and No. 43 on the Billboard Top 200 Country chart.
+It spent more than five months in the Americana Music Association's top five, ending the year as the No. 18 album of the year overall, based on radio airplay.
 Runaway Freeway Blues was selected by more than two dozen publications (including American Songwriter magazine) as one of the best albums of the year.

 On June 13, 2013, the band announced via their website and Facebook page that Jamie Cook, who had been on leave from the band for several weeks already due to a family health matter, would not be returning and that Bowman Townsend, who had been filling in for Cook on tour, would be taking his place full-time.